rmuddu16/Ramchander-Muddu/README.md

 # rmuddu.github.io
-I'm a software engineer with over 13+ years of experience developing enterprise applications
+I'm a software engineer with over 13+ years of experience developing enterprise applications primarly using Java technolgies.